-At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program.
+A free ebook version of this title is available through Luminos, University of California Press’s Open Access publishing program.
 Visit www.luminosoa.org to learn more.

-In the U.S., the exercise of police authority—and the public’s trust that police authority is used properly—is a recurring concern.
+In the United States, the exercise of police authority—and the public’s trust that police authority is used properly—is a recurring concern.
 Contemporary prescriptions for police reform hold that the public would better trust the police and feel a greater obligation to comply and cooperate if police-citizen interactions were marked by higher levels of procedural justice by police.